GothenburgBitFactory/bugwarrior/bugwarrior/docs/services/phabricator.rst

 In addition to the context variable ``{{project_slug}}``, you also have access to all fields on the Taskwarrior task if needed.

+After all other processing, tags are normalized to ensure they work with TaskWarrior.
+Any non-latin, non-alphanumeric character is turned into underscore.

 .. note::